fictionalist/Lumina-Dummy-Data-Tool/README.md

 * Allows importing the data from a saved file into any of the five slots of the game.
 * Allows importing the data with a reversal timing, removing any empty frames before the first directional or button input.
 * Allows manually clearing any of the slots as an added convenience through the user interface.
+* Allows setting the dummy recording to be both saved and exported to either Player 1 or Player 2 side.

 ## Requirements